Partial recovery and weak consistency in the non-uniform hypergraph Stochastic Block Model: Acknowledgements

-\subsection{Acknowledgements}
+\section{Acknowledgements}

-This work is partially supported by NSF DMS-1949617.
-I.D. and Y.Z. acknowledge support from NSF DMS-1928930 during their participation in the program “Universality and Integrability in Random Matrix Theory and Interacting Particle Systems” hosted by the Mathematical Sciences Research Institute in Berkeley, California during the Fall semester of 2021.
-Y.Z. thanks Zhixin Zhou for helpful comments.
+I.D. and H.X.W. are partially supported by NSF DMS-2154099.
+I.D. and Y.Z. acknowledge support from NSF DMS-1928930 during their participation in the program Universality and Integrability in Random Matrix Theory and Interacting Particle Systems hosted by the Mathematical Sciences Research Institute in Berkeley, California during the Fall semester of 2021.
+Y.Z. is partially supported by NSF-Simons Research Collaborations on the Mathematical and Scientific Foundations of Deep Learning.
+Y.Z. thanks Zhixin Zhou for his helpful comments.
+The authors thank the anonymous reviewers for detailed comments and suggestions which greatly improve the presentation of this work.